xdas-dev/xdas/docs/user-guide/data-structures.md

 db
 ```

+### Reading a Database from a DAS file.

+*xdas* can read some DAS file format with {py:func}`xdas.open_database`. *xdas* use
+netCDF4 format with CF conventions.
+ASN and Febus file can also be read.
+In that
+case the `engine` argument must be passed.

 ### Writing a DataBase to disk

 *xdas* uses the CF conventions to write {py:class}`xdas.Database` to disk as netCDF4